Drone Detection Systems for Security and Protection

 How GPS-based drones are tracked

-• Many autonomous or pre-programmed drones use GPS signal detector technology for navigation.
+- Many autonomous or pre-programmed drones rely on GPS signals for navigation

 Signal Jamming and Disruption